nomad-nmr/nomad-docs/docs/getting-started/server-installation.md

 ### TLS Enabled server

-To enable TLS encryption for your server a different configuration of server Docker container in docker-compose.yaml file is needed.
+To enable TLS encryption for your server a different configuration of server Docker container in docker-compose.yaml file is required.
 In nutshell, different server image server-tls has to be used, port needs to be set to 443 and folder with ssl certificates has to be mounted.
-In the following example we use production version of TLS server currently used in St Andrews and certificates are stored in `/root/ssl` folder.
+If the following configuration is used in docker-compose.yaml file then certificate and key have to be saved as `/root/ssl/nomad3.pem` and `/root/ssl/nomad3.key`, respectively.

 ```yaml title=docker-compose.yaml
 server: